Anna Nystrom’s Booty Falls Out Of Super-Tiny Shorts In New Pic

 Anna Nystrom doesn’t seem to have any trouble capturing her Instagram fans’ attention.
 In particular, her newest post is racking up the likes by the minute.
 In the first 20 minutes since it went live, it’s received over 30,000 likes.

 The photo showed Anna wearing a white, long-sleeved shirt and light denim shorts.
-The shorts were extra small, as her booty fell out of it.
-They also had frayed edges, and were from Levi.
-The bottoms were also high-waisted.
+The shorts were extra-small, as her booty peeked out of them.
+The high-waisted bottoms also had frayed edges and were from Levi.

-On the other hand, Anna’s shirt was somewhat see-through on the sleeves, with small ruffle accents on the bottom edges.
+In addition, Anna’s shirt was somewhat see-through on the sleeves, with small ruffle accents on the bottom edges.
 She looked over her left shoulder and smiled with her lips closed for the shot.

-The model stood with her left legs crossed over her right, and seemed to arch her back slightly to accentuate her derriere.
+The model stood with her left leg crossed over her right, and seemed to arch her back slightly to accentuate her derriere.

-Anna’s fans were clearly loving the photo, and left plenty of rave reviews in the comments section.
+Anna’s fans were clearly loving the photo and left plenty of rave reviews in the comments section.

 “Eyes only on you baby,” said a fan.